forcepusher/com.bananaparty.registry/README.md

    	- No more buggy static Singleton instances (however this package supports and endorses it, except the static part).
    	- No more laggy DI Container framework bloatware.
 	- No more slow FindObjectOfType or FindObjectOfTypeAll.

+### TL;DR:
+Just put the references you need into a Scriptable Object and use them across the project.
+	- Scriptable Objects are not statics, it's just an asset reference.
+ 	- You can create multiple instances of same type and it's prefectly usable in scene-based integration tests.
+  	- Again, Interfaces are fully supported for creating test mocks.